 - Power of Attorney, wills and dealing with an estate

-- General money advice to maximise your income, and help understand the basics of day-to-day correspondence and bills
+- General money advice to maximise your income, apply for grants, and help understand the basics of day-to-day correspondence and bills

 - Helping to address feelings of loneliness & isolation through our Wellbeing programme

 We are unable to provide consumer debt advice, financial advice, legal advice or immigration advice.
 There may be some enquiries that we do not have the expertise or knowledge to help with, or we may reach a point where we are unable to pursue your case further.
 If we cannot help with your query we will try to find an organisation that can - we will provide you with basic information and signpost or refer you for further help.
 We will always get your permission before referring you to another organisation.

 Our free, independent and confidential advice service is provided by a small, friendly team of staff and volunteers.
 We deliver the service through: